pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 ### Passing Values via the Workspace

-As with 'traditional' Ruby-based automation, values can be saved to and retored from the `$evm` workspace, and used in subsequent stages of a workflow.
+As with 'traditional' Ruby-based automation, values can be saved to and restored from the `$evm` workspace, and used in subsequent stages of a workflow.

 #### Instance Attributes